rusd80/andersen-devops/Homework_08/README.md

 ## Optional homework
 Create a script that uses aws cli or powershell.
 What this script should do:
-- Collect a list of EBS Snapshot Id, StartTime and size
+- Collect a list of EBS Snapshot Id's, StartTime and size
-- Show a list of Snapshots that are older then N days or hours
+- Show a list of Snapshots that are older than N days or hours
 - Optional: filter by Tag: Value
 - Optional: add option for copy selected Snapshot to S3
 - You can come up with your own case

 This task is done using AWS Lambda Function:
 - Collect a list of EBS Snapshot Id, StartTime and size
-- Show a list of Snapshots that are older then N days or hours
+- Show a list of Snapshots that are older than N days or hours

 Lambda function was created with AWS Console.
-Also lambda requires a special role.
+Also, lambda requires a special role.

 ### Command invoking lambda:
 ```